immutant/immutant.org/news/2012-03-20-clojurewest-preso.md

 justifiably concerned that doing so would be confusing, to say the least.

-I explained that the `core.cache` library, upon which the Immutant cache is built, requires `IPersistentMap` implementations.
-But I later realized I was wrong.
+In the talk, I explained that the `core.cache` library, upon which the Immutant cache is built, requires `IPersistentMap` implementations.
+But after reviewing the code later, I realized I was wrong.
 I got this wrong impression by attempting to make the Immutant caches successfully pass the `core.cache` test suite.
 That was very close to being a good idea.

 The `core.cache` test suite ensures that its caches can `assoc` and `dissoc` expected results, which works great for local,